SHODAN: Design and development

 For System Shock 2, Ryan Lesser was commissioned by Mammoth Studios to develop the box art for the title, consisting of a silver female face with green eyes and lips, and various wires and cables extending from it.
 The model he produced for it was later used in game, with Lesser creating the lip sync animations for it.
 While the development team originally did not want to use it for the box art due to it giving away SHODAN's presence in the game, all other pieces of artwork provided by publisher Electronic Arts had proven insufficient, and they felt they had spent a significant amount to have it made as is.
 Lead artist Gareth Hinds meanwhile conceived the design of her cyberspace appearance, resembling a pale woman with wires embedded in her skin wearing a patterned robe, while wires making up her hair splay outward to form a headdress.

 For the System Shock remake, Waters wanted to deviate from the original design and give SHODAN an "ethereal" appearance instead and used a holographic representation of the character to create a "ghost in the machine" feel in contrast to her earlier physical appearance.
-He also drew a more distinct contrast between her regular and hacked visual states, with the corporate shield logo appearing to contain her in the former, while the in the latter her color would shift from blue to green and appear unbound by the borders of the logo.
+He also drew a more distinct contrast between her regular and hacked visual states, with the corporate shield logo appearing to contain her in the former, while in the latter her color would shift from blue to green and appear unbound by the borders of the logo.
 Her cyberspace appearance was also redesigned, with Waters giving it a segmented appearance resembling that of a squid, and the player intended to "harpoon" it to restore her ethical constraints.